riverlane/quantum-freeze/README.md

 ## Contributors
-Frozen Lake was developed by Sam Coward and Tom Parks with numerous suggestions for levels from the rest of the Riverlane team!
+The Quantum Freeze was developed by Sam Coward and Tom Parks with numerous suggestions for levels from the rest of the Riverlane team!